(See videos at end of this post)

 Mina was raised by legalistic parents for whom God was The Great Killjoy, his motto: “If it feels good, don’t do it!”
 What she fled to when she left that narrow (and unbiblical) set of beliefs was the extreme opposite, a sort of religious democracy in which everyone gets to define who or what they want God to be.
 Mina bristles at the slightest suggestion that God might not be customizable.
 Fact is, I’m not sure she actually even believes in God.
 But that’s not the point.
 The point is that she has a right to define him, her, or it the way she wants to!

 But what if there is a God?

 When God first spoke to Moses, Moses asked, Who shall I say sent me?
 “I AM WHO I AM,” God replied, “tell them I AM sent you.”
 (Exodus 3:13-14) God’s point?
-“I am not who they say I am, I AM WHO I AM!”
-Dammit!
-(OK, I admit, I added that last word.)
+“I am not who they say I am, I AM WHO I say I AM!”
+And, you know, He kinda has a point.

 In Hello, God? a young man attempts to reach God by telephone.
 Instead of contacting the God who is, he ends up dialing a series of misconceptions, i.e. God who isn’ts.

 Dear Mina, I love you.
 And I pray that one day you’ll come to know the God who is, a God who, however uncustomizable, is infinitely more wonderful…than any God who isn’t.

 You can read or download the complete script by clicking here!

 And you can watch the old Mitch & Allen videos right now!